yohasebe/wp2txt/README.md

 where `xx` is language code such as "en (English)" or "ja (Japanese)", and  `yyyymmdd` is the date of creation (e.g. 20120601).

 Command line options are as follows:

-**Important** Ver.
-0.9.1. has added a new option `num-threads`.
-Note also that the output format is slightly different from previous versions.
-Check out the new format using test data in `data/output_samples` folder before going on to convert a huge wikipedia dump.

     Usage: wp2txt [options]
     where [options] are: